A characterization of the 2-fusion system of L_4(q): The -rank case:

 As usual, we prove Theorem~\ref{T:2rank4main} in a sequence of lemmas.
 It will emerge quickly (after Lemma~\ref{L:Qfdihedral}) that $J = R\gen{f}$ is the product of two dihedral groups $Q\gen{f}$ and $P$ of the same order, $T$ has index $2$ in $S$, and $T/R$ is of exponent $2$.
 Since $T/R$ embeds into $\Out(K)$ (Proposition~\ref{P:TK/Q}), this means that either $T=J=R\gen{f}$, or $T = R\gen{h,f}$ for some $1 \neq h \in T$ such that $h^2 \in Q$ and $R\gen{h}/Q$ is dihedral of order $2|P|$.
 Thus $R\gen{h}\K/Q$ is uniquely determined as the fusion system of $PGL_2(q)$ (see the description of $\Out(K)$ in Lemma~\ref{L:l2qomnibus}).
 In anticipation of this we let

 Note in the case $h \neq 1$,

 by Lemma~\ref{L:l2qomnibus}(h).

 Much of the $2$-group and transfer analysis will be dedicated to analyzing whether or not $h$ exists, and if it does, whether $Q\gen{h}$ splits over $Q$.
-Together with the target $\F = \F_S(L_4(q))$ appearing within the case $T = J$, the following table lists the fusion systems (of finite groups) which nearly satisfy the conditions of Theorem~\ref{T:2rank4main}, and why they are eventually ruled out.
+Together with the target $\F = \F_S(L_4(q_1))$ appearing within the case $T = J$, Table~\ref{table} lists the fusion systems (of finite groups) which nearly satisfy the conditions of Theorem~\ref{T:2rank4main}, and why they are eventually ruled out.

-The $2$-group and transfer analysis is carried out through Lemma~\ref{L:h^2=Q}, where it is shown that $S$ is of type $PSp_4(q)$ or $PGL_4(q)$ when $h \neq 1$.
-Then we compute the centralizer of a central involution via an argument modeled on that of \cite[Lemmas~3.15,3.16]{GorensteinHarada1973}, thus ruling out the $PGL_4(q)$-case.
-Analyzing the resulting fusion information allows us to conclude that that $h=1$, and $S$ is then isomorphic to $D_{2^{k}} \wr C_2$.
-Lastly, we appeal to a result of Oliver \cite{OliverSectRank4} to identify $\F$ as the fusion system of $L_4(q)$.
+The $2$-group and transfer analysis is carried out through Lemma~\ref{L:h^2=Q}, where it is shown that $S$ is isomorphic to a Sylow $2$-subgroup of $PSp_4(q)$ or $PGL_4(q_1)$ when $h \neq 1$.
+Then we compute the centralizer of a central involution via an argument modeled on that of \cite[Lemmas~3.15, 3.16]{GorensteinHarada1973} and apply transfer (Theorem~\ref{T:TT}) to rule out the $PGL_4(q_1)$-case.
+Analyzing the resulting fusion information allows us to conclude that $h=1$, and $S$ is then isomorphic to $D_{2^{k}} \wr C_2$.
+Lastly, we appeal to a result of Oliver \cite{OliverSectRank4} to identify $\F$ as the fusion system of $L_4(q_1)$.

 We begin by pinning down the structure of $J$ in the next few lemmas. \begin{lemma} The following hold. \begin{itemize} \item[(a)] $Q\gen{f}$ is dihedral or semidihedral, \item[(b)] $J = \Omega_1(Q\gen{f}) \times P$, \item[(c)] no element of $Rf$ is a square in $T$, and \item[(d)] $T = R\gen{h,f}$. \end{itemize} \end{lemma} \begin{proof} We claim that $Z(Q\gen{f}) = \gen{x}$.
 Suppose this is not the case.
 Then either $f$ centralizes $Q$ or $|Q| \geq 8$ and $f$ acts on $Q$ by sending a generator $d$ of $Q$ to $dx$.
 In either case we have that $J = \gen{x, f} \times P$ by \eqref{E:2rank4initial(c)}.
 Then $D = C_T(J)$ is normal in $S$, and $D$ is equal to $Q \times \gen{f, z}$ if $f$ centralizes $Q$ and to $\mho^1(Q) \times \gen{f, z}$ otherwise.
 In any case, $x$ is the only involution which is a square in $D$, so $x \in Z(S)$.
 This contradicts $T < S$.
 Thus $Q\gen{f}$ is of maximal class and $f$ is an involution outside $Q$, so (a) holds.
 Now (b) follows by \eqref{E:2rank4initial(c)}.